talentsec/lev_doc/tutorial/README.md

 ​			If you have already installed Docker on your device, please check its version number, the version number supported by Leviathan is not lower than **20.10.10**, otherwise please update, and you can skip this step.

 ​			It is troublesome to install docker on Windows system.
 You need to enable the built-in hyper-v function of Windows system first.
-It is recommended to use Linux system or WSL, which is convenient and fast.(If you do not know the version of your Win10, please search it)
+It is recommended to use Linux system or WSL, which is convenient and fast.
+The following tutorials take Win10 as an example and are divided according to the Win10 system version (If you do not know the version of your Win10, please search it).

 ##### 			1.1.1 Enable CPU virtualization support